 Since that summer a handful of years ago, Oculus has become one of the first few brands associated with the term “Virtual Reality” games, and that’s not surprising, given their history.
 From a basement project to a 2 billion trade-off to the team over at Facebook, Oculus has been the first brand to etch it’s logo into the virtual reality hall-of-fame.
 Since its official launch of the first consumer version (CV1) back in 2016, talented and award-winning developers from every corner of the planet have been busy creating new and exciting content for us to try with this new type of immersive technology.

 Today we’re going to take a look at some of that content, with a particular focus on the games which have been received well by the growing global community.
 The idea behind the Oculus was, after all, to “to create the world’s best virtual reality headset, specifically for gaming” as cited by the company’s founder, Palmer Luckey back when it all began.
-There’s a lot of ground to be covered, so we’re just going to highlight our current favorites out there.
-Let’s get on with the show, of the games you ought to be playing, in 2017:
+There’s a lot of ground to be covered, so we’re just going to highlight our current favourites out there.
+Let’s get on with the show, of the games you ought to be playing, in 2018:

 Robo Recall is a futuristic, action-packed, and humorous game for the Oculus, that was announced to a crowd of patient fans at the Oculus Connect back in 2016.
 At the time we were watching the event, we were attending the conference via. the NextVR app, so despite a few latency issues on a Scandinavian internet connection, we thoroughly enjoyed the concept.
 The trailer takes every single over-simplified, stock-audio-induced tech keynote speech you have ever seen, added a thick layer of sarcasm, as well as a heavy robo-artillery and turned it into something amazing.
 The game itself works wonderfully well with the use of the Oculus Touch, and will without a doubt keep you entertained for hours.
 FPS-gamers, right this way!